 Home Office Expenses for Limited Companies

-- Limited companies can also claim expenses related to using a part of the director's or employee's home for business purposes.
+- Limited companies can also claim business expenses related to using a part of the director's or employee's home for business purposes.

 - As with sole traders, expenses may include a portion of utility bills, rent or mortgage interest, council tax, and maintenance costs directly related to the business area.